What’s so special about dental specialists you might ask. It’s just a tooth in a small mouth!

 General dentists are called Dental Surgeons as we all are trained to do extractions and simple wisdom tooth surgery.

 Oral maxillofacial specialists are trained in complex surgeries and are known as Oral Maxillofacial Surgeons.
 They can remove cysts and tumours, perform biopsies, reconstruct jaws, do aesthetic jaw surgery, dental implant surgery and wisdom tooth surgery.
-They are the ones who help tear down broken bits of the house or remove any unnecessary room.
+They are the ones who help tear down broken bits of the house.

 Wikipedia: Oral and maxillofacial surgery specializes in treating many diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and maxillofacial (jaws and face) region.
 It is an internationally recognized surgical specialty.